glasgowm148/ergonaut-handbook/Guides/yield/lending.md

 - **Understand the Terms**: Before depositing, make sure you fully understand the pool's terms, including how interest is calculated, payment frequency, and any applicable fees.
 - **Diversify**: Don't put all your crypto in one pool.
 Spread your investments across different assets and platforms to reduce risk.
 - **Stay Informed**: Keep up with developments in the Ergo ecosystem and the broader crypto market.
 Changes can affect interest rates and lending pool dynamics.

+> Each pool has their own settings, currently the pools are using a 30% liquidation penalty.
+So for example, if you borrow $100 of assets and your collateral drops below the 125% ratio (i.e. has a value < $125) then the collateral is liquidated.
+100 + (30% * 25) of the collateral is directed to the pool = $107.50, and the borrower receives $17.50 of the liquidated assets.
+{.is-info}